vmware-archive/file-downloader-resource/README.md

 ### File Provider

-There is 2 supported file provider(2)
+There is 2 supported file providers

 ### `pivnet` provider